hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   $ rmdir adir/
   $

-.. note:: If the directory is not empty, rmdir will complain and not remove it.
+.. note:: If the directory is not empty, ``rmdir`` will complain and not remove it.

 View Files
 ==========

-cat - Print files on terminal (concatenate)
+:index:`cat` - Print files on terminal (concatenate)
 -------------------------------------------

 **Usage**:  ``cat [options] file(s)``